muguira-james/racket-stuff/README.md

 The directory message-que is described further in my blog (see https://muguira-james.github.io)

-jamq is an early version of the message-queue.
+jam-message-que is an early version of the message-queue.